-In this whole body experience of Thai Yoga Massage the practitioner gently guides the client through a series of yoga postures.
+In this whole body experience of Thai Yoga Massage, the practitioner gently guides the client through a series of yoga postures.
 The same time practitioner performs palming and thumbing along the body’s energy lines and pressure points.
-Gentle stretchings unlock rigid joints.
-Acupressure points work release stuck energy and open up pathways for energy to move in the body.
-Each posture flows easily into the next.
+Gentle stretchings unlock stiff joints.
+Acupressure points work release stuck energy and open up pathways for lifeforce to move in the body.
+Each posture flows organically into the next.

-This allows the body to regain it’s own natural healing abilities; thus restoring balance, health and harmony.
+That allows the body to regain its natural healing abilities; thus restoring balance, health and harmony.
 Together these actions result in a comprehensive full body treatment.
 Such gentle approach relieves muscular tension, improves circulation, boosts the immune system and balances the body energetically.
-This helps to alleviate problematic conditions such as lower back pain, arthritis, headaches, digestive difficulties, menstrual problems, and stress related conditions.
+That helps to alleviate problematic conditions such as lower back pain, arthritis, headaches, digestive difficulties, menstrual problems, and stress-related conditions.

-Thai Massage is more active than regular massage and is performed on a large, thick, sheet-covered floor mat.
-The client remains fully clothed and no oil is used.
+Thai Massage is more active than regular massage and performed on a large, thick, sheet-covered floor mat.
+The client remains fully clothed.
 It is sometimes described as “lazy yoga” – both relaxing and energizing at the same time.